Nabeel-etx/AlgoTrdingMT4/README.md

 # AlgoTrdingMT4
+This is a wroking demo expert advisor not intended to be used for real money forex trading.

+CustomFunctions1.mqh file has important utility functions that can be used to avoid infinite loops and catch errors.

 To run the expert advisor:
 1) Download files in their respective folders within MetaQuotes -> Terminal -> TerminalNumber -> MQL4.